 Treatment with SPRYCEL is associated with severe (NCI CTC Grade 3 or 4) thrombocytopenia, neutropenia, and anemia.
-Their occurrence is more frequent in patients with advanced phase CML or Ph+ALL than in chronic phase CML.
-In a dose-optimization study in patients with resistance or intolerance to prior imatinib therapy and chronic phase CML, Grade 3 or 4 myelosuppression was reported less frequently in patients treated with 100 mg once daily than in patients treated with other dosing regimens.
+Their occurrence is more frequent in patients with advanced phase CML or Ph+ ALL than in chronic phase CML.
+In a dose-optimization trial in patients with resistance or intolerance to prior imatinib therapy and chronic phase CML, Grade 3 or 4 myelosuppression was reported less frequently in patients treated with 100 mg once daily than in patients treated with other dosing regimens.

 In addition to causing thrombocytopenia in human subjects, dasatinib caused platelet dysfunction in vitro.
 In all CML or Ph+ ALL clinical studies, ≥ grade 3 central nervous system (CNS) hemorrhages, including fatalities, occurred in < 1% of patients receiving SPRYCEL.
 Grade 3 or greater gastrointestinal hemorrhage, including fatalities, occurred in 4% of patients and generally required treatment interruptions and transfusions.
 Other cases of ≥ grade 3 hemorrhage occurred in 2% of patients.
 Most bleeding events in clinical studies were associated with severe thrombocytopenia.